FunAndHelpfulDragon/python-Functions/docs/source/Modules/CleanFolderData.rst

     :type path: str
     :param reserved: Optional, A list of files that are not included
     :type reserved: List[str]
+    :param includeHidden: Optional, include files that have either '.' or '__' to begin with.
+Defaults to False.
+    :type includeHidden: bool
     :return: A list of files that have been "cleaned"
     :rtype: List[str]